congnghiakhiem/kyc-vietnam-rest-api/README.md

 	* **Error Response:**
-		There are 3 types of request errors and `HTTP Status Code 400` is returned in all 3 cases:
+		There are 4 types of request errors
 		- No Image input

+		`HTTP Status Code 400` is returned

 			```
 	      	{